 From MozillaZine Knowledge Base

 - The best tutorial is FLOSS manual on Thunderbird.
 It was a collaborative effort by FLOSS Manuals and Mozilla, originally written for Thunderbird 3.1.
-It hasn't been updated to reflect all of the user interface changes, but the basics haven't changed, and it covers more features than any others.
+It hasn't been updated to reflect all of the user interface changes, but the basics haven't changed, and it covers more features than any other references.
 Introduction to Thunderbird is another good tutorial, based on Thunderbird 17.0.

 - If you are using a POP account and want to keep a copy of your messages on the mail server so that they are still accessible via webmail, make certain that there is a checkmark at "Tools -> Account Settings -> AccountName -> Server Settings -> Leave messages on server" before you ever download your mail.
 It should be set by default if you're using a recent version.